-A cabin that is assigned at the last moment, given the cruise line the ability to shift accommodations as needed.
+A cabin that is assigned at the last moment, giving the cruise line the ability to shift accommodations as needed.

 The world's largest global distribution (reservation) system.
 Often referred to as a GDS

 The journey that includes wild game viewing (and sometimes hunting).
 Time spent in the wilderness areas like game reserves and national parks.
-The modern safari is a socially responsible journey designed to interact ethically with local communities and have a positive impact to local economoies.
+The modern safari is a socially responsible journey designed to interact ethically with local communities and have a positive impact on local economies.